-Travelling with friends or family can be fun, but solo travelling opens you up to an entire world of endless possibilities.
+Travelling with friends or family can be fun, but solo travelling opens you up to endless possibilities.
 Go where you want, when you want, how you want.
-And the next time you get the chance to visit Cape Town, South Africa, here’s the perfect little guide to get you up and on your way to exploring just a few of the fantastic things that the city has to offer.
+If you plan to travel solo to Cape Town, South Africa, here’s the perfect guide to get you on your way to explore some of the places and things the city offers.

-From hiking, to sightseeing, to animal watching and more, make fun adventures happen in Cape Town.
+From hiking to sightseeing to animal watching, make fun adventures happen in Cape Town.

 Hike at Kirstenbosch Botanical Gardens

-As some may know, Cape Town offers many different hiking trail options with varying lengths and challenge levels.
-While Table Mountain hiking trails are certainly popular, you may want to also consider visiting the Kirstenbosch Botanical Gardens and explore what the area has to offer.
-The fresh air, beautiful flowers, and relaxing sounds of nature make for the perfect solo activity for those of you looking to get away and melt away stress.
+As some may know, Cape Town offers many different hiking trails with varying lengths and challenge levels.
+While Table Mountain hiking trails are undoubtedly popular, you may also consider visiting the Kirstenbosch Botanical Gardens and exploring what the area offers.
+The fresh air, beautiful flowers, and relaxing sounds of nature make for the perfect solo activity for those looking to get away and melt away stress.

 Kirstenbosch Gardens is the largest of nine National Botanical Gardens in South Africa.
-Not only is hiking great for your health, but the botanical gardens as a setting can be quite educational.
-Learn about useful plants or smell aromatic fragrances.
+Not only is hiking great for your health, but the botanical gardens as a setting can be pretty educational.
+Learn about plants or smell aromatic fragrances.
 The Kirstenbosch Botanical Gardens will take your breath away.

 The V&A Waterfront – Food Market

-The next time you’re in Cape Town, take the opportunity to visit the Victoria & Albert Waterfront, not just for the amazing scent of the sea breeze and view of the ocean, but for the amazing Food Market!
-Treat yourself to an amazing assortment of different foods and drinks ranging from fresh seafood, hand-made ice cream, out-of-the-oven pastries, craft beers and ciders, and so much more.
-It’s a win-win situation when you shop at the Food Market – you get to try delicious dishes, and you also support local businesses in the community.
+The next time you’re in Cape Town, take the opportunity to visit the Victoria & Albert Waterfront, not just for the fantastic scent of the sea breeze and view of the ocean, but for the fabulous Food Market!
+Treat yourself to a tremendous assortment of foods and drinks, from fresh seafood, hand-made ice cream, out-of-the-oven pastries, craft beers and ciders, and so much more.
+It’s a win-win situation when you shop at the Food Market – you get to try delicious dishes and support local businesses in the community.

 Visit Robben Island